-In England children's social care services are delivered at local government level (i.e. by local authorities).
-The CLA is a national individual-level dataset held by the Department for Education (DfE) that contains information on all looked after children and recent care leavers in England.
+In England, children's social care services are delivered at local government level (i.e. by local authorities).
+The CLA is a national individual-level dataset held by the Department for Education (DfE), which contains information on all looked-after children and recent care leavers in England.
 Data collection began in 1992 (Table 1) and is ongoing via an annual online census of local authorities.
-Initially, data collection was mandated for all children in England who were looked after in the year ending 31st March 1992; however, between 1998 and 2003 it was restricted to a one-third sample (selected as children with a day of birth divisible by three) before reverting to include all looked after children in 2004.
-The CLA contains detailed care histories for looked after children including the start and end dates of each episode of OHC.
+Initially, data collection was mandated for all children in England who were looked after in the year ending 31 March 1992; however, between 1998 and 2003 it was restricted to a one-third sample (selected as children with a day of birth divisible by three) before reverting to include all looked-after children in 2004.
+The CLA contains detailed care histories for looked-after children including the start and end dates of each episode of OHC.

-According to the DfE, the purpose of the CLA is to monitor the care and outcomes of looked after children (whilst in care and on reaching adulthood) and to enable evaluation of the potential effects of government policy initiatives (5).
-Outcome data was first collected in 1999, but was limited to the activity of children in care at age 16 (i.e. taking exams, in further education, working, etc.).
-Since 2009, the outcome data collected by local authorities has been expanded to include child-level information on health-related outcomes such as immunisations, health checks and Strengths and Difficulties Questionnaire (SDQ) scores.
-However, outcome data is only collected for children in continuous care for 12 months or more.
+According to the DfE, the purpose of the CLA is to monitor the care and outcomes of looked-after children (while in care and on reaching adulthood) and to enable evaluation of the potential effects of government policy initiatives.5 Outcome data were first collected in 1999, but were limited to the activity of children in care at age 16 years (i.e. taking exams, in further education, working, etc.).
+Since 2009, the outcome data collected by local authorities have been expanded to include child-level information on health-related outcomes such as immunizations, health checks and Strengths & Difficulties Questionnaire (SDQ) scores.
+However, outcome data are only collected for children in continuous care for 12 months or more.
 In 2002, collection of data on the activity and accommodation of care leavers at age 19 began with further follow-up at other ages introduced in later years.

-All looked after children are included in CLA (with the exception of the previouslydescribed sample restrictions between 1998 and 2003).
-However, the CLA does not include private fostering arrangements in which a child is cared for by an adult who is not a close relative (i.e. someone other than a parent, grandparent, sibling, aunt or uncle) (19).
-The most recent CLA for the year ending 31st March 2015 contained details of 99,230 looked after children - the highest figure since 1985 (20).
-Coverage of care leavers in CLA is not complete; information was collected for 84% (n=22,510) in 2014 and 88% (n=23,170) in 2015 (20).
+All looked-after children are included in CLA (with the exception of the previously-described sample restrictions between 1998 and 2003).
+However, the CLA does not include private fostering arrangements in which a child is cared for by an adult who is not a close relative (i.e. someone other than a parent, grandparent, sibling, aunt or uncle).19 The most recent CLA for the year ending 31 March 2015 contained details of 99230 looked-after children-the highest figure since 1985.20 Coverage of care leavers in CLA is not complete; information was collected for 84% (n = 22510) in 2014 and 88% (n = 23170) in 2015.20